Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

-If you’ve ordered your hive pre-assembled, you got to skip all that construction.
-If you ordered it pre-painted, too, you’ve really saved yourself a lot of work.
+If you’ve ordered your hive pre-assembled, you get to skip all that construction.
+If you ordered it pre-painted, too, you’ve saved yourself some work.
 You should still air it out for a few days, though.
-Anything new is going to have a fresh from the factory smell that the bees won’t appreciate.
+Anything new is going to have a fresh-from-the-factory smell that the bees won’t necessarily appreciate.

 The very first thing you need is something for your hive to sit on - if the bottom board rests on the ground it leaves the hive wide open to damp and critters.
 Some kits come with a hive stand, acting as a base.
 If your kit came with one, use it.
 If it didn’t, don’t despair.
 A hive can sit on anything as long as it’s level.
 Two cinder blocks with a piece of wood laid across them works perfectly.

 On top of your stand goes the bottom board.
 One side should have four pieces of wood, or cleats, running around the outside.
 The other should have three.
 Place it so the one with three is facing up, and the open end is pointing in the direction you want to be forward.
 This is your bee's entrance.
 Check the balance of your stack so far making sure it doesn’t tip or rock.
 If it does, now is the time to adjust, not when it’s full of lots of honey and angry bees.

 Next comes your boxes, which will form your hive's body.
 If you have multiple boxes of different depths put the biggest one down first.
 This is called a deep (or deep super).